 Retrofitting this near century-old system to secure a highly-complex, ever-changing technology like the Internet was like trying to put reins on a spaceship.
 It created a single point of failure, relying on individuals to safeguard their unique number while simultaneously requiring them to use it for everything from buying a car to opening a credit card.
 When the system did fail, it failed spectacularly: the 2017 Equifax breach exposed nearly half of the US population’s SSNs, along with addresses, phone numbers, driver's licenses, and credit cards.
 Today, the SSN has been all but dismissed as a valid method of identity verification.

 For increased assurance, banks would verify individuals by asking detailed personal questions based on credit reports and other data sources.
 These might be pre-chosen “static” security questions (like the name of your first pet) or randomized “dynamic” questions (like your current address) based on public records, private data, or transaction history.

-Unfortunately, the knowledge-based verification question for one site often rely on information exposed in the breach of another site.
+Unfortunately, the knowledge-based authentication question for one site often relies on information exposed in the breach of another site.
 Once fraudsters have access to the same personal information as the real individual, this kind of information no longer serves to securely identify the individual.

 Photoshop has made document verification difficult